For information regarding medical licensure in Maryland please contact The Maryland Board Physicians. You may visit their website or contact them at:

 CDS Registration and Renewal

 As of July 1, 2017 practitioners must register with the PDMP prior to obtaining a new or renewal Maryland State CDS Registration (issued by the OCSA – formerly the Division of Drug Control.)
 Click here for more details.
-Beginning July 1, 2018 PDMP use by CDS prescribers will be mandatory.
+As of July 1, 2018 PDMP use before prescribing opioids or benzodiazepines is mandatory.
 Please see THIS FLYER for details.

 Criminal History Checks Now Required for Physician License Renewals